 Witch hazel has long been used in traditional medicine, beauty remedies, and domestic cleaning, but this article will mainly focus on its dermatological benefits.

 Note: Do a patch test before using any of the following topical remedies to rule out allergies or adverse skin reactions.
 If you notice any irritation, it’s best not to try the remedy.

-Witch hazel can be a useful topical remedy for the following skin and hair problems:
+Witch hazel can be a useful topical remedy for the following skin problems:

 Witch hazel is an excellent home treatment for acne.
 Large open pores accumulate oil, dirt, and dead skin cells that serve as fodder for acne-causing bacteria to grow rapidly and cause an infection.
 Witch hazel helps prevent that.